falconsmilie/phospy/README.md

   --outdir examples/output
 ```

-The example output directory in `examples/output/` shows the generated CSV files.
+The checked-in example output directory in `examples/output/` shows the generated CSV tables.
+A fresh CLI or pipeline
+run also writes `run_manifest.json` to the chosen output directory.

 The CLI currently supports these options:

-- `--total` and `--phospho` are required input files
+- `--total` and `--phospho` are required tab-delimited input files
 - `--phospho-encoding` optionally overrides the default `utf-8` reader encoding
 - `--outdir` is the required output directory
 - `--pred-mat` is optional